Garden-of-Meteors/Garden-of-Meteors/README.md

 ㅤOur main interests are Hermitcraft, Empires, the Life Series, and Murder Drones so you likely see us either on Hermit Hill or in the MD area!

 ## Just so you know!!
 ㅤWe make kms jokes!
 Not often, but just keep that in mind!
+We won't ever make kys jokes to people outside of T.S.F, but we don't care if someone makes them at us!

 ㅤWe say slurs we can reclaim (ex: F slur and T slur) Once again, this isn't often, but keep this in mind!